aimeerivers/aimeerivers.github.io/.copilot/rules/blog-post-rules.md

 - Use descriptive section headers (## format) to break up content logically
 - Include a brief introduction that sets context and explains what you're trying to achieve
 - End with conclusions or reflections on what you learned
+- **For tutorials, structure as: Problem → Solution → How It Works → Benefits → Questions**

 ### Technical Writing Style